lquatrin/i3d21/assignment_3.md

 ![Images wih trivial initialized_cameras](imgs/a3/images_init.png)

-Then, i made an additional experiment representing each rotation using a quaternion.
+Then, i made an additional experiment representing each rotation as a quaternion.
 It also seemed to be a good representation since its interpolation works better than using axis-angle for rotations.
 However, the quaternions were transformed back to a matrix (using the method **quaternion_to_matrix**) to compute the relative cameras and the loss function.
 We also apply the trivial initialization for all cameras, but in this case, we initialize each rotation with the identity quaternion.
 I was able to reach a camera_distance = 4.957e-08 as the final loss:

 ![Cameras with quaternions](imgs/a3/camera_quat.png)